Can I bring my family to Germany?

 • There are usually these requirements for family reunification:

-• You must have a certain income10Rough estimate: The sum of your net income and child benefits should be higher than: €1,500 (1 person), €2,200 (2 persons), €2,600 (3 persons), €3,000 (4 persons), €3,400 (5 persons). and must not receive money from the Jobcenter (Bürgergeld/citizen’s allowance) or the social welfare office (Sozialhilfe).11This does not apply to family members of German citizens.
-Use an online citizen’s allowance calculator to check if your income is sufficient.12Enter your income, rent, heating costs, and the number of children in a citizen’s allowance calculator.
+• You must have a certain income9Rough estimate: The sum of your net income and child benefits should be higher than: €1,500 (1 person), €2,200 (2 persons), €2,600 (3 persons), €3,000 (4 persons), €3,400 (5 persons). and you are not allowed to have any entitlement to money from the Jobcenter (citizen’s allowance/Bürgergeld) or the social welfare office (Sozialhilfe).10This does not apply to family members of German citizens.
+Use an online citizen’s allowance calculator to check if your income is sufficient.11Enter your income, rent, heating costs, and the number of children in a citizen’s allowance calculator.
 Select your partner and children as the family members for whom you want family reunification.
 If the estimated citizen’s allowance is €0, your income is probably sufficient.
-Possible incomes include work, pension, self-employment, unemployment benefits (only Arbeitslosengeld 1/ALG 1), child benefits, child allowance, parental allowance, BAföG, and vocational training allowance (BAB).
+Possible incomes include work, pension, self-employment, unemployment benefits (only Arbeitslosengeld 1/ALG 1), child benefits, child allowance, parental allowance, BAföG, and vocational training allowance (BAB) and advance maintenance payment (Unterhaltsvorschuss).

-• Your apartment must have a certain size.13You usually need to have 12 square meters of living space per family member.
+• Your apartment must have a certain size.12You usually need to have between 6 and 12 square meters of living space per family member.
 This does not apply to family members of German citizens and skilled workers.

-• Your family members must have an A1 German certificate.14This rule does not apply to: family members under 16, those with a university degree, or family members of people with an EU Blue Card.
+• Your spouse must have an A1 German certificate.13This does not apply to spouses of skilled workers or people with an EU Blue Card.
 There are more exceptions.

 • You need health insurance for your family.
-You and your family members must have passports and clear identities.15Additionally, there must be no entry or residence ban for your family members.
+You and your family members must have passports and clear identities.14Additionally, there must be no entry or residence ban for your family members.

 • If you have a positive asylum decision, different requirements may apply:

-• Recognized refugees or asylum status (if the application is submitted within 3 months of your asylum decision): You are entitled to facilitated family reunification and do not need income or housing.16Privileged family reunification, see here.
+• Recognized refugees or asylum status (if the application is submitted within 3 months of your recognition): You are entitled to facilitated family reunification and do not need income or housing.15Privileged family reunification, see here.

 • Subsidiary protection: You can apply for family reunification without income or housing.
-But your application may be rejected even if you meet the requirements.17Only a certain number of applications for family reunification with people with subsidiary protection are processed each month.
+But your application may be rejected even if you meet the requirements.16Only a certain number of applications for family reunification with people with subsidiary protection are processed each month.
 It is possible that your application will be rejected if many applications are submitted.
-There must also be a humanitarian reason (e.g., family has been separated for a long time, minor children, or illness).
+There must also be a humanitarian reason (e.g., family unity is only possible in Germany, family has been separated for a long time, minor children, or illness).
 See here.

 • Protection from deportation: You usually need to meet all requirements (including income and housing).
-Additionally, a humanitarian reason must be present.18For example, the family has been separated for a long time, minor children, or illness.
-In some cases, you must have had a residence permit for at least one year.
+Additionally, a humanitarian reason must be present.17For example, the family unity is only possible in Germany, family has been separated for a long time, minor children, or illness.

 4. Apply for family reunification

-• Book an appointment at the German embassy in the country where your family lives, for a family reunification visa.19Your family is usually not allowed to enter with a Schengen visa (for visits/tourism).
+• Book an appointment at the German embassy in the country where your family lives, for a family reunification visa.
+The application usually has to be submitted abroad.19Your family usually cannot enter with a Schengen visa (for visit/tourism) to obtain family reunification.
+If your family entered with a different visa, they can only receive a residence permit for family reunification in exceptional cases (for certain nationalities or if the visa procedure is unreasonable, for example, due to separation from a child).
+Seek help from a counseling center or consult a law office.
 Appointments are hard to get, so book an appointment online early on.

 • With a positive asylum decision, you must send an additional application to your immigration office, within 3 months after receiving your asylum decision (notice of compliance).20You can send this application by fax or via the foreign office web portal.
 For the facilitated family reunification requirements, the 3-month deadline must be strictly observed.
 Get advice from a counseling center or a lawyer.

 • Collect all necessary documents and check if they are complete.
-You can see which documents are needed here.
+You can see which documents are needed at a minimum here.

 • After the appointment at the German embassy, your immigration office must give approval.21You can already ask your immigration office for “pre-approval” before the appointment.
 However, only some immigration offices provide this.
 See here (only in German).
 The whole process often takes many months, sometimes longer than a year.